Backdoors to Tractable Answer-Set Programming: Summary and Future Work

-We have introduced the backdoor approach to the domain of propositional answer-set programming.
-The backdoor approach allows to augment a known tractable class and makes the efficient solving methods for the tractable class generally applicable.
-Our approach makes recent results in fixed-parameter algorithmics applicable to nonmonotonic reasoning.
-The comparison results show that the parameters based on backdoor size are incomparable with treewidth and therefore provide fixed-parameter tractability for programs that are hard for the treewidth approach.
+We have introduced the backdoor approach to the domain of propositional answer set programming.
+In a certain sense, the backdoor approach allows us to augment known tractable classes and makes efficient solving methods for tractable classes generally applicable.
+Our approach makes recent progress in fixed-parameter algorithmics applicable to answer set programming and establishes a unifying approach that accommodates several parameters from the literature.
+This framework gives rise to a detailed comparison of the various parameters in terms of their generality.
+We introduce a general method of lifting parameters from normal to disjunctive programs and establish several basic properties of this method.
+We further studied the preprocessing limits of \ASP rules in terms of kernelization taking backdoor size as the parameter.

-The results and concepts of this paper give rise to several interesting research questions.
-For instance, it would be interesting to consider backdoors for target classes that contain programs with an exponential number of answer-sets, but where the set of all answer-sets can be succinctly represented.
-A simple example is the class of programs that consist of independent components of bounded size.
-Other questions are concerned with alternative ways of using backdoors.
-For instance, by means of ``backdoor trees'' \cite{SamerSzeider08b} one can avoid the consideration of all $2^k$ partial assignments of the backdoor and thus make the backdoor approach feasible for programs with larger backdoors.
-A further use of backdoors that seems worth exploring is the control of heuristics of ASP solvers.
+The results and concepts of this paper give rise to several research questions.
+For instance, it would be interesting to consider backdoors for target classes that contain programs with an exponential number of answer sets, but where the set of all answer sets can be succinctly represented.
+A simple example is the class of programs that consist of (in)dependent components of bounded size.
+It would be interesting to enhance our backdoor approach to extended rules in particular to weight constrains.
+Finally, it would be interesting to investigate whether backdoors can help to improve problem encodings for \ASP-solvers.